Schedule Service

 Your first step should always be to gather several detailed quotes.
 I recommend getting at least three written estimates from different licensed and insured HVAC companies in the DFW area.
 This allows you to compare not just the bottom-line price, but also the equipment, warranties, and scope of work included.
 Be wary of any quote given over the phone without a proper home inspection.
 A true professional will want to assess your existing ductwork, home size, and insulation before providing an accurate estimate.
 This is your chance to ask questions and find a team you trust to get the job done right.

-Time Your Installation for the Off-Season
+Schedule Your Install During the Off-Season

 One of the simplest ways to save money is to schedule your installation during the HVAC off-season.
 Most people wait until the first major heatwave to replace their AC, which means technicians are swamped during the summer.
 The same rush happens for heaters in the winter.
 By planning your air conditioning replacement for the milder spring or fall months, you can often find more competitive pricing and flexible scheduling.
 Companies have more availability during these “shoulder seasons” and may offer deals to keep their teams busy.
 A little foresight can really pay off.

-Explore Financing and Manufacturer Rebates
+Look for Financing Options and Rebates

 If the upfront cost feels overwhelming, don’t forget to ask about payment options.
 Many reputable HVAC companies offer financing plans that allow you to spread the cost over time with manageable monthly payments.
 It’s also a great idea to look for manufacturer rebates.
 Top brands often run promotions on their high-efficiency models, especially during certain times of the year.
 As a certified Trane Comfort Specialist, we can help you find any available rebates to lower your out-of-pocket cost on a new, reliable system.